Skip to content

 64B5-14.004

-(b) Maintenance of competency in cardiopulmonary resuscitation evidenced by certification in an American Heart Association or American Red Cross or equivalent Agency sponsored cardiopulmonary resuscitation course at the basic life support level to include one-man CPR, two-man CPR, infant resuscitation and obstructed airway, with a periodic update not to exceed two years. https://floridasdentistry.gov/
+American Heart Association or American Red Cross or equivalent Agency sponsored cardiopulmonary resuscitation course at the basic life support level to include one-man CPR, two-man CPR, infant resuscitation and obstructed airway, with a periodic update not to exceed two years. https://floridasdentistry.gov/

 Florida Department of Children and Families: